Dødedans i London, Tottel

 Death speaketh to the Astronomer.

-COME foorth, Maister, that lookest vp so farre,
+COme foorth maister that lookest vp so farre,

-With instrumentes of Astronomie
+With instrumentes of Astronomie,

-To take the grees and hyght of euery starre;
+To take the grees and hyght of euery starre

-What may auaile all your astrologie? --
+What may auaile all your astrologie?

-Sith of Adam all the genealogie.
+285 Sith of Adam all the genealogie,

-Made first of God to walke vpon the ground,
+Made first of god to walke vpon the ground,

-Death aresteth;* thus sayth theologie:
+Death with arest thus sayth theologie,

 And all shall dye for an apple rounde.